-- After identification of all down clusters, weigh the contents of each beaker. - e) In cases where down fiber is over 50% of the material, at least 50 down fibers should also be tested to determine the species of the down fiber portion. - f) Repeat the test with a second sample of 0.1 g down clusters according to steps 12.4 a-d.
+- e) After identification of all down clusters, weigh the contents of each beaker. - f) In cases where down fiber is over 50% of the material, at least 50 down fibers should also be tested to determine the species of the down fiber portion. - g) Repeat the test with a second sample of 0.1 g down clusters according to steps 12.4 a-f.

-12.6 Determination of feather species
+12.5 Determination of feather species

 - a) The procedure to determine feather species is identical to the procedure for down except that 1.0 g of feathers are tested. - b) If the total weight of feathers resulting from the content analysis/composition test is less than 1.0g, it is acceptable to use this lesser amount. - c) Small neck feathers and other immature feathers (less than 15 mm long) are often impossible to identify.
-If, after identifying all of the larger feathers, the species cannot be determined on at least 20 small feathers after microscopic evaluation, place the entire portion of small feathers (less than 15 mm) in the "Unidentified" beaker. - d) In cases where feather fiber is over 50% of the material, at least 50 feather fibers should also be tested to determine the species of the feather fiber portion. - e) Repeat the test with a second sample of 1g feathers according to 12.5 a-d.
+If, after identifying all of the larger feathers, the species cannot be determined on at least 20 small feathers after microscopic evaluation, place the entire portion of small feathers (less than 15 mm) in the "Unidentified" beaker. - d) Feathers should be tested for species in all cases, even if feathers are a small percentage of the sample. - e) In cases where feather fiber is over 50% of the material, at least 50 feather fibers should also be tested to determine the species of the feather fiber portion. - f) Repeat the test with a second sample of 1g feathers according to 12.5 a-e.

-12.7 Initial calculations
+12.6 Initial calculations